Adam Giles: Defections and minority government

 After four defections during the parliamentary term including Kezia Purick, Alison Anderson, Larisa Lee and Robyn Lambley, the CLP was reduced to minority government by July 2015.
 Giles raised the possibility of an early election on 20 July stating that he would "love" to call a snap poll, but that it was "pretty much impossible to do".
 Crossbenchers dismissed the notion of voting against a confidence motion to bring down the government.

 Port of Darwin

 In October 2015, the then Country Liberal-controlled Northern Territory Government under Giles granted the Chinese-owned Landbridge Group company a 99-year lease for A$506 million of Port Darwin.
 Concerns have been expressed over this leasing arrangement due its strategic significance, Landbridge being owned by a billionaire with close ties to the Chinese Communist Party, and the port being adjacent to facilities in active use by both Australian and U.S. military forces.

+In 2025, Giles defended his government’s 2015 decision to lease, and said if he had the chance, he would do it again.
+Giles also opposed any moves for the Australian government to take back the port.